sridharselvan/dockerinstall/README.md

-# dockerinstall
+# docker Install Script
  script to install docker on ubuntu